Is it the best of the best? You will find out in this Graphtec CE6000 Review

 Let’s say you are doing a T-shirt business with this machine you can create a full A4 size in one go.
 This saves you on material cost and time again.

 What can you do with this vinyl cutter?
 There’s a big list of materials you can work.
 I’ve cherry-picked the most important ones: Screen Protector (for cellphones this is in high demand), Signs, Rhinestone Templates, Heat transfer paper, Decals, Stickers, Etching Stencils, Window tints.
+I want to highlight that the Graphtec cutter plotter does a great job with heat transfers.
+If you want to start your own T-shirt business besides this machine you will need a heat press.

 As you can see, there are many business opportunities.
 The machine will be perfect for any of them.
 The decision comes down to you.
 In which business will you create a name for yourself.